Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Construction of on bounded open box

 \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thm1}.]
 With $Q^{(\eps)} = (\rh^{(\eps)}, \rZ^{(\eps)})$ as in \eqref{eq:model}, one has

 for any $\bA \in \ccA$.
 By Lemma \ref{lem:conv_noise} and Corollary \ref{cor:norm-resolvent_conv}, it follows immediately that $H_\eps$ converges to the operator $\Phi^B(\bA, Q)$ in norm-resolvent sense and in probability.
-We then take $H = \Phi^B(\bA, Q)$ as the definition of the formal expression $(i\nabla + \bA)^2 + \xi$.
 The self-adjointness, the compactness of its resolvent and the fact that it satisfies zero Dirichlet boundary condition follow easily from the construction of $\Phi^B$.
 The proof is thus completed. \end{proof}